-The classification node at the University of Sydney comprises of Australia’s leading expertise in health classification systems and their applications.
-Our areas of expertise include:
+The classification node at the University of Sydney includes international leaders in health classification systems and their applications.
+Our areas of classification expertise include:

 ICPC-2 PLUS (also known as the BEACH coding system) is a clinical terminology classified to the International Classification of Primary Care, Version 2 (ICPC-2).

 ICPC-2 PLUS is a user-friendly coding system, allowing health professionals to record symptoms, diagnoses (problem labels), past health problems and processes (such as procedures, counselling and referrals) at the point of care.

 ICPC-2 PLUS can be used in age-sex disease registers, morbidity registers and full electronic health records in primary care.
 It currently contains approximately 8,000 terms that are commonly used in Australian general practice.

 To learn more about ICPC-2 PLUS for end users or developers, please visit the ICPC-2 PLUS web page.